[HISTORY: Adopted by the Town Meeting of the Town of Ashland as indicated in article histories. Amendments noted where applicable.]

 Property which may be the subject of tax abatement agreements pursuant to this Article must:

-The Treasurer/Collector is hereby authorized to negotiate agreements from the abatement of real estate taxes (hereinafter "Abatement Agreements") with owners of eligible properties, the terms of which Abatement Agreements shall be subject to approval by the Board of Selectmen for abatements not exceeding $50,000.
+The Treasurer/Collector is hereby authorized to negotiate agreements from the abatement of real estate taxes (hereinafter "Abatement Agreements") with owners of eligible properties, the terms of which Abatement Agreements shall be subject to approval by the Select Board for abatements not exceeding $50,000.
 Abatements above this amount shall also be subject to approval of Town Meeting.
 Abatement Agreements may allow for reductions in outstanding taxes, interest and/or penalties.
 Abatement Agreements shall include but not be limited to:

 The amount of outstanding real estate taxes;